yumemio/QGIS-Documentation/docs/gentle_gis_introduction/raster_data.rst

 how high the incidence of crime is likely to be in each area.
-Meteorologists (people who study weather patterns) might generate a province level raster showing average temperature, rainfall and wind direction using data collected from weather stations (see :numref:`figure_csir_station`).
+Meteorologists (people who study weather patterns) might generate a province level raster showing average temperature, rainfall and wind direction using data collected from weather stations.
 In these cases, they will often use raster analysis techniques such as interpolation (which we describe in Topic :ref:`spatial_analysys`).

 Sometimes raster data are created from vector data because the data owners want to share the data in an easy to use format.
 For example, a company with road,